cran/unpivotr/README.md

         install a pull-request on that package with `devtools::install_github("tidyverse/readr#760")`.
       - For tables in html pages, use `unpivotr::tidy_html()`
-      - For data frames, use `unpivotr::tidy_table()` – this should be a last resort, because by the time thee data is in a conventional data frame, it is often too late – formatting has been lost, and most data types have been coerced to strings.
+      - For data frames, use `unpivotr::as_cells()` – this should be a last resort, because by the time the data is in a conventional data frame, it is often too late – formatting has been lost, and most data types have been coerced to strings.
 2. Either `behead()` straight away, else `dplyr::filter()` separately